 Where possible it is always safer to avoid vaccinating a pregnant cat, but if she has had no vaccinations at all speak to your veterinarian about a possible safe vaccination protocol using a killed vaccine.

-Live vaccinations should be avoided as they can cross the placenta and cause deformities in the developing kittens.
 Always speak to your veterinarian about any medications or vaccines for your pregnant cat, in many cases, it is safer to wait until the cat has delivered and weaned her kittens.

 If you are planning to fly your cat to another country it is essential you check to see what vaccinations are necessary as this can vary from country to country.
 Cats who travel overseas will receive a pet passport which will show the cat is up to date on his vaccinations.
 You will need to find out what vaccinations your cat will require well ahead of time.
 For example in many countries, cats must receive the rabies vaccine at least 30 days prior to travel.